Semi-analytical eddy-viscosity and backscattering closures for 2D geophysical turbulence: Semi-analytical Derivation of the Closure Parameters

 where $A$ is a constant that can depend on the flow~\cite[]{kraichnan1967inertial,leith1968diffusion,batchelor1969computation}:

 where $k_c=\pi/\Delta$ is the LES sharp cut-off wavenumber.
-Here and throughout the rest of the paper, we apply the scaling law only to up to $k_c$, i.e., to the filtered DNS (FDNS) spectrum.
+Here and throughout the rest of the supplementary material, we apply the scaling law only to up to $k_c$, i.e., to the filtered DNS (FDNS) spectrum.
 We also assume that the error in approximating the integral for $k<k_f$ with the $k^{-3}$ scaling law (rather than the $k^{-5/3}$ scaling law) is relatively small.
-This approximation also limits a lower bound for $C_\text{L}$.
-Therefore, Eq.~\eqref{eq:eta_leith} becomes
+Therefore, Eq.~\eqref{eq:eta_leith} becomes:

-Factoring out $\eta$ and using $k_c=\pi/\Delta$ gives
+Factoring out $\eta$ and using $k_c=\pi/\Delta$ gives: